ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/data/cgit/root-README.md

 Welcome to MY git server!
 Here you can peruse my various programming (and other) projects in style!

+There's also a couple mirrors I host as well.

 Note that in the about sections for each repo, images and relative links are borked.
 This is because they are meant for GitHub, sorry in advance!